Cyprus fever; Undulant fever; Gibraltar fever; Malta fever; Mediterranean fever

 Brucellosis is a bacterial infection that occurs from contact with animals carrying brucella bacteria.

 Brucella can infect cattle, goats, camels, dogs, and pigs.
-The bacteria can spread to humans if you come in contact with infected meat or the placenta of infected animals, or if you eat or drink unpasteurized milk or cheese.
+The bacteria can spread to humans by:

-People working in jobs where they often come in contact with animals or meat -- such as slaughterhouse workers, farmers, and veterinarians -- are at higher risk.
+People working in jobs where they often come in contact with animals or meat are at higher risk.
+This includes slaughterhouse workers, farmers, and veterinarians.

 - Abdominal pain